What to know about the "Tennessee Three": Why were two of the Democratic lawmakers expelled, and what happens now?

 The votes, held on Thursday, April 6, resulted in Justin Jones and Justin Pearson being expelled from the Tennessee State House of Representatives, while Gloria Johnson kept her seat by one vote.

-Vice President Kamala Harris is heading to Nashville to meet with them on Friday.
+Vice President Kamala Harris headed to Nashville to meet with them on Friday.

 Here's what to know about the "Tennessee Three," the events that led up to Thursday's vote, and what happens next.